Features & Usage

 Repository-Based System: Zoi uses Git-based repositories to store package definitions.
 Use the official Zoidberg registry, add community repositories, or create your own private or public repositories with

-zoi repo add
+zoi repo add. -

 Secure and Verifiable: Ensure the integrity and authenticity of your packages: